How to Save Attorney Fees and Costs and Obtain the Most out Of Your Legal Representation in Divorce and Other Family Law Cases

 Whether you hire Bishop Law Office or another firm, here are some tips on saving fees and getting the most out of your representation.

 First and foremost, a good attorney-client relationship is a partnership.
 The client expects the attorney to provide top notch legal services.
 The attorney expects the client to be honest and to provide ongoing and updated relevant information and documents.
+We provide all drafts of correspondence and Court documents to our clients before we file or send them to ensure that they are accurate and consistent with our clients’ positions.
 The attorney and client should be calculating the best game plan together during all aspects of the case.

 How to Limit Your Fees and Increase the Opportunity for Best Results

 - Similar to most other family law firms, our firm bills its clients based upon the time involved in the case.
-Thus, whatever you can do that limits our time the better.
+Thus, whatever you can do as part of our partnership that limits our time the better.

 - Be honest up front.
 This keeps us from going down the wrong path.
 If you have skeletons, we can usually work with them.
 The worse thing is to spend a lot of money and then have your attorney surprised with significant facts he/she did not know about.